-If you were hurt in a collision involving an Uber or other rideshare vehicle, reach out to Kreger Brodish LLP today for a free consultation with a knowledgeable Durham Uber accident lawyer.
-For more than a decade, we’ve helped clients in Durham and throughout North Carolina get the compensation they need for their medical bills, lost income, and other damages after devastating car accidents.
-We work on a contingency-fee basis, so there are no upfront costs to pursuing the money and the justice you deserve.
+If you were hurt in a collision involving an Uber or other rideshare vehicle, contact Kreger Brodish LLP today for a free consultation with a knowledgeable Durham Uber accident lawyer.
+For over a decade, we’ve helped clients in Durham and throughout North Carolina get the compensation they need for their medical bills, lost income, and other damages after devastating car accidents.
+We work on a contingency-fee-basis, so there are no upfront costs to pursuing the money and the justice you deserve.

 How Does an Insurance Claim Work in Rideshare Accidents?

-Under North Carolina law, rideshare companies such as Uber and Lyft are required to purchase insurance coverage for the vehicles operated for the services, even if the vehicles are owned by the drivers themselves.
-This coverage can apply when the driver of a rideshare vehicle causes an accident, or when a paying passenger is injured in a rideshare vehicle.
+Under North Carolina law, rideshare companies such as Uber and Lyft must purchase insurance coverage for the vehicles operated for the services, even if the drivers own the cars.
+This coverage can apply when the driver of a rideshare vehicle causes an accident or when a paying passenger is injured in a rideshare vehicle.
 Rideshare insurance availability can vary depending on the circumstances at the time of the wreck.